No products in the cart.

 Karijini National Park

+Karijini is one of the places to visit up north WA.
 The test of time has never been more evidently flouted by Karijini National Park’s gorges.
 Its rock walls flaunt stunning red layers and are complemented by pools of beautiful jade water.
 Truly relax as you take a dip in the cool water or even stand under waterfalls.
 The park also features countless species of flora and fauna, including red kangaroos and echidnas.
-We know you can probably stay here forever, which is why we’ve dedicated two days of our 9 Day Perth to Broome Tour here in magnificent Karijini.
+We know you can probably stay here forever, which is why we’ve dedicated two days of our 10 Day Perth to Broome Tour here in magnificent Karijini.

 80 Mile Beach